SotaYoshida/ChiEFTint.jl/README.md

 * Similarity Renormalization Group (SRG) to soften the NN interactions
     - Only the two-body part (induced forces are not taken into account)
-    - Slow (due to naive implemantation instead of efficient ODE solvers)
+    - Slow (due to naive implemantation, could be resolved by introducing efficient ODE solvers)

 * Valence space NN interaction [3]
     - up to NLOvs, not optimized yet